 When you’re evaluating credit, remember that the type of debt an applicant has is often more important than the amount of debt.
 People fall behind on student loans and medical payments.
 That doesn’t mean they’re risky tenants.
 Look at how financially responsible the applicants are overall.
 If there are debts owed to former landlords, management companies, or apartment buildings, you’ll want to think twice.
 Utility bills should not be in collections.

 Verify a Potential Tenant’s Employment and Income

 You are looking for tenants who can afford rent.
 Moving in a tenant who doesn’t earn enough money to meet their obligations will only result in disaster.
 Don’t set them up for failure.
-The standard best practice in Sonoma County property management is to look for income that’s at least three times the monthly rent.
+The standard best practice in Healdsburg property management is to look for income that’s at least three times the monthly rent.
 Ask for verification in the form of pay stubs, tax forms, or bank statements.